2008 List of All Films Watched

 FAST FOOD NATION (d.
 Richard Linklater) Exploited Mexicans, slaughtered cattle, great cast, tough sell! ***

-THE WHORE & THE WHALE (d.
+WHORE & THE WHALE, THE (d.
 Luis Puenzo) V. Gorgeous Patagonian photography, naked women & sexy Leo Sbaraglia. *** 1/4

 BERNARD AND DORIS (d.
 Bob Balaban) V. Exquisitely acted (Finnes & Sarandon) but sorta boring biopic. ** 3/4